Stomach torsion in dogs (recognize signs and help)

 Nevertheless, the stomach is very mobile and elastic.
 This is important if your dog eats a large portion.

 However, this mobility also has a disadvantage.
 The stomach swings back and forth.
-If your four-legged friend makes an unfavorable movement, it can the stomach rotate around its own axis.
+If your dog makes an unfavorable movement, it can the stomach rotate around its own axis.

 Because the stomach cannot turn back on its own, fatal complications occur.
 The rotation closes the stomach inlet and outlet and the gases can no longer escape.
 The stomach continues to inflate and thus damages other organs.